beta-europe/france.beta-europe.org/_pages/MEUP.md

 Conference interpreters at EU institutions ensure that the discussions held at meetings are correctly interpreted into an official language of the EU, using either simultaneous or consecutive interpreting.
 EU interpreters work in a stimulating, multi-cultural environment, and must be able to communicate effectively, grasp varied and often complex issues, react and adapt swiftly to changing circumstances, work under pressure, independently and as part of a team.

 The same ist true for interpreters at MEU Paris: smooth communication will be your responsibility.
 You will interpret speeches and debates, both from English and French into your mother tongue.

-While MEPs will communicate in English, your work will be vital for the understanding of French guest speakers and also make the simulation more realistic.
+While MEPs will communicate in English, your work will be vital for the understanding of French guest speakers and also make the simulation more realistic. **We are looking for a variety of different A-languages for our 2019 edition.
+There will probably be a EN/FR, DE, ES, IT or RU booth, but the final decision will depend on the nationalities of our participants as well as number of applications received per A-language. **

 At MEU Paris, you will work mainly in a simultaneous mode, but you may also get the opportunity to practice consecutive interpreting in a real-life situation as part of meetings with our French guest speakers.
 You will get the chance to put a variety of theoretical interpreting skills to the practical test in a realistic working environment with fascinating topics and motivated speakers - the best conditions imaginable for an excellent interpreting practice.

-If you are a student or recent graduate in Conference Interpreting interested in gaining first-hand interpreting experience and meeting other interpreters and young people from all over Europe, do not hesitate to apply!
+If you are a student or recent graduate in Conference Interpreting interested in gaining first-hand interpreting experience and meeting other interpreters and young people from all over Europe, do not hesitate to apply, **no matter your A-language!**

 # Have you found your dream EU job?
 Apply now and join us in Paris for MEU Paris 2019!